Rav-Kav: Personalization

-Rav-Kav cards can be either Personal or Anonymous.
+Rav-Kav cards can be either Personal, Semi-anonymous or Anonymous.
 Personal cards carry the passenger's name and picture, and allow the purchase of a wider variety of products such as monthly passes, student passes and senior-citizen passes.
 Also, Personalization provides insurance in case of a lost or stolen card.
-Personal cards can only be issued at the designated purchase points.
+Personal and semi-personal cards can only be issued at the designated purchase points.
 Transactions carried out on personal cards are tracked, in order to provide the insurance - on report of a lost or stolen card, a new card is issued with the set of credits equivalent to the state of the card when last legitimately used.
 Data is also aggregated anonymously for statistical purposes.

 Recharge

-Rav-Kav can be recharged either by an automatic machine by some bus stops, any Citypass light-Rail stops, Convenience stores or a dedicated web site (ravkavonline.co.il/ or HopOn.co.il) and with the RavKav Online or the HopOn mobile apps (for iPhone and Android devices with NFC).
+Rav-Kav can be recharged either by an automatic machine by some bus stations, any Dankal and Cfir light rail stops, Israel Post, Convenience stores or dedicated web sites (ravkavonline.co.il or HopOn.co.il) and with the RavKav Online or the HopOn mobile apps (for iPhone (since iOS 13) and Android devices with NFC).

 Rav Kav service centers

 There are 133 Rav Kav service centers in storefronts all around Israel.
-The locations are listed on their website.
+The locations are listed on recharge websites.

-Problems

-There has been much criticism over the implementation of Rav-Kav, primarily over delays and the lack of a joint fare collection system for all public transportation companies, which severely limit the effectiveness of the card.
-Also, there have been concerns about the Ministry of Transportation's lack of regulation of the project, as it failed to prevent the delays and bureaucratic issues which have plagued it from the start.
-There has also been criticism about exclusion of sherut taxis from the early stages of the programme, since they are a very common and popular form of public transportation in Israel.

-Delays

-The Rav-Kav project suffered many delays since it was first introduced.
-It was originally intended that all companies providing public transportation services will integrate Rav-Kav by late 2009.
-However, as of August 2011, Egged, the largest bus company in the country, offers Rav-Kav only in metropolitan areas, leaving the majority of the intercity bus network uncovered.
-Also, some of the companies which already offer Rav-Kav only provide limited services.
-This gives Rav-Kav a smaller customer base.